flipt-io/flipt/docs/concepts.md

 ## Segments

-Segments allow you to split your userbase or audience up into predefined slices.
+Segments allow you to split your user base or audience up into predefined slices.
 This is a powerful feature that enables targeting groups to determine if a flag or variant applies to them.

 An example segment could be `new-users`.

 ![New Users Segment](assets/images/concepts/02_segments.png)

 !!! tip
-    Segments are global across the Flipt application so they can be used with multiple flags.
+    Segments are global across the Flipt application so they can be used in multiple rules.

+### Match Types

+When configuring a segment you can choose a `Match Type` of either:

+**Match All** which requires ALL constraints to match for the segment to apply for evaluation.

+_or_

+**Match Any** which requires AT LEAST ONE constraint to match for the segment to apply for evaluation.

 ## Constraints